U.S. Embassy Islamabad, Pakistan - ISL

 Items to bring to your medical examination

-Bring the following items to your medical exam:
+Bring these items to your medical exam:

-• Your visa interview letter,
+• Your visa interview letter

-• Your passport,
+• Your passport

-• Six (6) recently taken passport-sized color photographs,
+• Six (6) recently taken passport-sized color photographs

-• A copy of your immunization records, and
+• A copy of your immunization records

-• DS-260 confirmation page.
+• DS-260 confirmation page

 You must pay all medical examination fees, including x-ray and blood test fees, directly to the examining physician.